Friday, August 31, 2007

 Send real letters from the Internet to anywhere in the world.

-# Friday, 31 August 2007
+# Friday, August 31, 2007

 HSBC has been criticised over a TV advert that suggests they do not charge customers for withdrawing cash abroad.
 The bank does charge a 2.75% exchange rate adjustment which covers the cost of processing and handling.
 The Advertising Standards Authority ruled that this fee amounted to a transaction charge and that the company was in breach of advertising rules.
 They are not allowed to repeat the TV advert until changes have been made to it.

-posted on Friday, 31 August 2007 11:21:10 (GMT Daylight Time, UTC+01:00) # Trackback
+posted on Friday, August 31, 2007 11:21:10 AM (GMT Daylight Time, UTC+01:00) # Trackback

-# Thursday, 30 August 2007
+# Thursday, August 30, 2007

 I found this interesting vacation rentals website.
 It allows the owners of vacation rentals to list their properties on the website.
 You as the traveller can then contact them directly to book your holiday rental.
 They cover a number of destinations worldwide including Paris vacation rentals and London vacation rentals.